itssaifulhasan/netflix_data_analysis/README.md

 ![image](./images/duration.png)

 **This distribution graph shows that most of the movies on Netflix have a duration of around 100 minutes.
-The exact average is 99 minutes for movies, which is approximately 1 hour and 30 minutes.**
+The exact average duration is 99 minutes for movies, which is approximately 1 hour and 40 minutes.**

 ![image](./images/season.png)